dentarg/auth0-blog/_posts/2016-10-17-sso-login-key-benefits-and-implementation.markdown

 **Single Sign On (SSO) login** refers to when a user logs in to an application with a single set of credentials and is then automatically signed into multiple applications.
 With SSO login, a user gains access to multiple software systems without maintaining different login credentials such as usernames and passwords.

 A very popular example of SSO login is Google's implementation for their software products.
-Once a user is logged in to Gmail, the user automatically gains access to YouTube, Google Sheets, Google Photos, and other Google products.
+Once a user is logged in to Gmail, the user automatically gains access to YouTube, Google Drive, Google Photos, and other Google products.

 ![SSO login example - Google apps](https://cdn.auth0.com/blog/sso-google-upload.png)
 _I signed into gmail and already have access to all those products around the red marker_